 - 1. Click the Organize button at the top of the Catalyst Prepare window to view the Media Browser. - 2.
-Double-click a file in Organize mode to load it in Edit mode. - 3.
-Click the trackbar below the transport controls to set the play position indicator:
+Double-click a file in Organize mode to load it in Edit mode.

+3. Click the trackbar below the transport controls to set the play position indicator:

-4. Click the More button and choose Copy snapshot to clipboard.
+4. Click the Snapshot button and choose Copy snapshot to clipboard from the menu.